pmeredit/babelfish/README.md

 The schema now uses MongoDB's JSON Schema format, providing better integration with MongoDB's validation capabilities.

-# Note: The system now uses the $join operator with the ERD format specified in assets/new_erd.json.
+# Note: The $assemble operator has been deprecated and replaced with $conjure and $join operators.
-The $join operator provides a more intuitive and powerful way to express multi-entity queries.
+The new operators provide more intuitive and powerful ways to express multi-entity queries with the ERD format specified in assets/new_erd.json.

 ### Storage Constraint Types